Thursday, September 23, 2010

 Insurance companies are fairly notorious for not covering treatment for eating disorders.
 They are seen as self-inflicted and harmless.
 It is as if insurance companies don't think they are serious issues.
 When I entered treatment for my eating disorder in the summer of 2008, my insurance company did not want to cover my treatment at all.
 In fact, the day I arrived in Philadelphia I was informed that my insurance would prefer not to cover me until I weighed 7 pounds less.
 Following my admittance they tried to drop me every 3 days.
 The only reason I was able to stay in treatment for as long as I did was because my parents basically camped outside of our governor's office asking for help.
 I will forever be grateful for the 5 weeks I had at Renfrew, it is quite possible that they saved my life.

 Eating disorders are serious.
 Anorexia Nervosa has the highest mortality rate of any mental illness.
 Maggie and I both lost a very, very dear friend this year.
 Julia was only 16 years old and the pain of her eating disorder was more than she could handle.
 Julia committed suicide on July 1, 2009.
 Even worse, Julia is not the only young woman I know who was lost to an eating disorder this year.
 Melissa Avrin and Hannah McKay also passed.
 Eating disorders are not harmless.
 They are life threatening, all consuming illnesses.
-Too many women and men die from their eating disorders, and I
+Too many women and men die from their eating disorders, and I refuse to let another friend go now or anytime if I can help.

 With the help of friends, I am holding two fundraisers in Maggie's honor.
 Next Friday at Agnes Scott College from 11:30 to 5 we will be holding a craft fair.
 Students and community members can come make and buy crafts and art made by students and supporters.